JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 ### 3c) Corpus Annotation

-K. Tomanek, U. Hahn, S. Lohmann & J. Ziegler \[2010\].
+K. Tomanek, U. Hahn, S. Lohmann & J. Ziegler \[2010\].\
 A cognitive cost model of annotations based on eye-tracking data.
-In ACL 2010 -- Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics.
+In ACL 2010 – Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics.
 Uppsala, Sweden, July 11-16, 2010, pp. 1158-1167.

+E. Faessler, & U. Hahn, Udo \[2018\].\
+Annotation data management with JeDIS.
+In DocEng '18 – Proceedings of the 18th ACM Symposium on Document Engineering 2018.
+Halifax, Nova Scotia, Canada, August 28-31, 2018, #42.

-E. Faessler, J. Hellrich & U. Hahn \[2014\].
-Disclose models, hide the
+E. Faessler, J. Hellrich & U. Hahn \[2014\].\
-data: How to make use of confidential corpora without seeing sensitive raw data.
-In LREC 2014 -- Proceedings of the 9th Language Resources and Evaluation Conference.
+Disclose models, hide the data: how to make use of confidential corpora without seeing sensitive raw data.
+In LREC 2014 – Proceedings of the 9th Language Resources and
+Evaluation Conference.
 Reykjavik, Iceland, 26-31 May, 2014, pp. 4230-4237.

-K. Tomanek & U. Hahn \[2010\].
-Annotation time stamps: Temporal metadata from the linguistic annotation process.
-In LREC 2010 -- Proceedings of the 7th International Conference on Language Resources and Evaluation.
+K. Tomanek & U. Hahn \[2010\].\
+Annotation time stamps: temporal metadata from the linguistic annotation process.
+In LREC 2010 – Proceedings of the 7th International Conference on Language Resources and Evaluation.
 La Valletta, Malta, May 17-23, 2010, pp. 2516-2521.

-S. Buechel & U. Hahn \[2017\].
-Readers vs. writers vs. texts: Coping with different perspectives of text understanding in emotion annotation.
+S. Buechel & U. Hahn \[2017\].\
+Readers vs. writers vs. texts: coping with different perspectives of text understanding in emotion annotation.
+In: LAW XI 2017 – Proceedings of the 11th Linguistic Annotation
-In: LAW XI 2017 -- Proceedings of the 11th Linguistic Annotation Workshop @ EACL 2017.
-Valencia, Spain, April 3, 2017, pp. 1--12.
+Workshop @ EACL 2017.
+Valencia, Spain, April 3, 2017, pp. 1-12.

 ## 4) Natural Language Processing: Methods